adeira/universe/src/eslint-plugin-adeira/README.md

 ## valid-test-folder

-This rule checks that your test files are in a folder called __tests__
+This rule checks that your test files are in a folder called __tests__.
+This is also configurable to match your setup.
+This rule works in two steps.
+First it will identify what is a test file through `isTestRegex` option.
+The default is `(?:spec|test).js$`.
+Then it will test that your test is in a valid folder through `isValidTestPathRegex`, the default is `__tests__`.

+- When to use this rule.
+If you want to safeguard your self against putting test in an invalid path.
+- When not to use this rule.
+If you don't care about where your tests are located.

 Example of **incorrect** filename: